MukulKolpe/digitzen/README.md

-# digitzen 🧐
+# DigitZen 🧐
 ## Objective :fire:
-To design and develop a secure, decentralized, anonymous and tampered proof way of maintaining and verifying all essential identity-based documents such as Aadhar Card, PAN Card, Birth certificate, Marriage certificate and create a unique digital identity of a person
+To design and develop a secure, decentralized, anonymous and tampered proof way of maintaining and verifying all essential identity-based documents such as Aadhar Card, PAN Card, Birth certificate, Marriage certificate and create a unique digital identity of a person.

 ## TechStack Used 🎯
 <li>React</li>